 During the renaming ceremony, Rosel Schewel said that college graduates face a world in turmoil from war, pollution, poverty and terror.
-“We’re convinced that a Lynchburg College experience helps young people face these troubled times,” she said.
+“We’re convinced that a University of Lynchburg experience helps young people face these troubled times,” she said.

 Rosel Schewel has been a member of the LC Board of Trustees since 1980 and was the first woman to serve as chair (1998 through May 2002).
 Her dedication to her alma mater has earned her many awards including the T. Gibson Hobbs Memorial Award (1966) and the Distinguished Alumna Award (1993).
 The Rosel H. Schewel Distinguished Professorship in Education and Human Development was established in 2002 by her children Steve, Michael, and Susan Schewel and other members of the Schewel and Hoffberger families.

 For more information, contact Shannon Brennan at 434.544.8609.